JackSummerfield1/mildew-detection-in-cherry-leaves-p5/README.md

 ## Deployment

-### Heroku
+### Render

-- The App live link is: `https://YOUR_APP_NAME.herokuapp.com/`
+- The App live link is: `[https://mildew-detection-in-cherry-leaves-p5.onrender.com/]`
-- Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-- The project was deployed to Heroku using the following steps.
+- The project was deployed to render.com using the following steps.

-1. Log in to Heroku and create an App
+1. Log in to Render and click the **+New** button in the top right hand corner.
-2. At the Deploy tab, select GitHub as the deployment method.
+2. Then select the **Web Service** option.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
+3. Select your repository name.
-4. Select the branch you want to deploy, then click Deploy Branch.
+4. In the Start Command section you should write: ```streamlit run app.py```
 5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click the button Open App on the top of the page to access your App.
+Click the link at the top of the page beneath your repository to access your App.
-6. If the slug size is too large, then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis and Machine Learning Libraries